 Today, you can visit several patios around town that have been repurposed as everything from restaurants to museums (like at the Palacio de Viana).

-If you want to see the spectacularly decorated patios of Cordoba’s private residents, though, the best time to plan your trip to Cordoba is around the annual Patio Festival, when many homes open their patios to the public!
+If you want to see the spectacularly decorated patios of Cordoba’s private residents, though, the best time to plan your trip to Córdoba is around the annual Festival of the Patios, when many homes open their patios to the public!

 Whether the patios are open or closed to the general public, though, doesn’t help you much if you don’t see them–and many lurk just out of sight.

-If you want to see the best of Cordoba’s patios year-round, you can access several through a guided patio tour!
+If you want to make sure you see the best of Córdoba’s patios year-round, you can access several through a guided patio tour!

 We loved the views from the rooftop of Hesperia Cordoba, where we stayed during our trip, but there are plenty of options around town.